The Fate of the Earth: Reviews and criticism

-"To say that human extinction is a certainty would, of course, be a misrepresentation—just as it would be a misrepresentation to say that extinction can be ruled out.
-To begin with, we know that a holocaust may not occur at all.
+In the book, Schell appeared to have anticipated such criticism.
+"To say that human extinction is a certainty would, of course, be a misrepresentation—just as it would be a misrepresentation to say that extinction can be ruled out," he wrote.
+"To begin with, we know that a holocaust may not occur at all.
 If one does occur, the adversaries may not use all their weapons.
 If they do use all their weapons, the global effects, in the ozone and elsewhere, may be moderate.
-And if the effects are not moderate but extreme, the ecosphere may prove resilient enough to withstand them without breaking down catastrophically". (pp. 93-94.)
+And if the effects are not moderate but extreme, the ecosphere may prove resilient enough to withstand them without breaking down catastrophically". (pp. 93–94.)